threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_iac/grid3_terraform/terraform_caprover.md

 ### What is CapRover?

-CapRover is an easy-to-use app/database deployment and web server manager that works for a variety of applications such as Node.js, Ruby, PHP, Postgres, and MongoDB.
+[CapRover](https://caprover.com/) is an easy-to-use app/database deployment and web server manager that works for a variety of applications such as Node.js, Ruby, PHP, Postgres, and MongoDB.
 It runs fast and is very robust, as it uses Docker, Nginx, LetsEncrypt, and NetData under the hood behind its user-friendly interface.
-Here’s a link to CapRover's open source repository on [GitHub](https://github.com/caprover/caprover)
+Here’s a link to CapRover's open source repository on [GitHub](https://github.com/caprover/caprover).

 ### Features of Caprover:

 - CLI for automation and scripting
 - Web GUI for ease of access and convenience
-- No lock-in!
-Remove CapRover and your apps keep working!
+- No lock-in: Remove CapRover and your apps keep working !
-- Docker Swarm under the hood for containerization and clustering
+- Docker Swarm under the hood for containerization and clustering.
-- Nginx (fully customizable template) under the hood for load-balancing
+- Nginx (fully customizable template) under the hood for load-balancing.
-- Let’s Encrypt under the hood for free SSL (HTTPS)
+- Let’s Encrypt under the hood for free SSL (HTTPS).
-- One-Click Apps: Deploying one-click apps is a matter of seconds!
+- __One-Click Apps__ : Deploying one-click apps is a matter of seconds!
 MongoDB, Parse, MySQL, WordPress, Postgres and many more.
-- Fully Customizable: Optionally fully customizable nginx config allowing you to enable HTTP2, specific caching logic, custom SSL certs and etc
+- __Fully Customizable__ : Optionally fully customizable nginx config allowing you to enable HTTP2, specific caching logic, custom SSL certs and etc.
-- Cluster Ready: Attach more nodes and create a cluster in seconds!
+- __Cluster Ready__ : Attach more nodes and create a cluster in seconds!
 CapRover automatically configures nginx to load balance.
-- Increase Productivity: Focus on your apps!
-Not the bells and whistles just to run your apps!
+- __Increase Productivity__ : Focus on your apps !
+Not the bells and whistles, just to run your apps.
-- Easy Deploy: Many ways to deploy.
+- __Easy Deploy__ : Many ways to deploy.
 You can upload your source from dashboard, use command line caprover deploy, use webhooks and build upon git push

 ### Pre-requisites